Sometimes, severe pain or other symptoms require an advanced level of care that is more…

 Samaritan social workers tailor their care to individual patients.
 Though the challenges of serious illness can be daunting, sometimes the best solution can involve a chance to escape the worry and anxiety.
 “I try to bring some kind of joy and laughter to every visit, to leave the patient or family member a bit lighter so they can better cope with what they are dealing with,” shares Samaritan social worker Sherri Brake.

-Sherri recently worked with Peg*, an 80-year-old patient who had practiced yoga every day prior to her illness.
-Noting Peg’s frustration over her physical limitations, Sherri provided her with chair yoga videos to get her moving again in a way that was possible for her.
+Sherri recently worked with Betty*, an 80-year-old patient who had practiced yoga every day prior to her illness.
+Noting Betty’s frustration over her physical limitations, Sherri provided her with chair yoga videos to get her moving again in a way that was possible for her.

-During one of their conversations, Peg told Sherri that she did not want a funeral, because she didn’t want to miss the party.
-Together they planned a “Mustaches and Martinis Pre-Death Party” – a nod to the silly mustaches Sherri often wears at visits to evoke a smile, and to Peg’s lifelong love of a martini after a hard day of teaching school.
+During one of their conversations, Betty told Sherri that she did not want a funeral, because she didn’t want to miss the party.
+Together they planned a “Mustaches and Martinis Pre-Death Party” – a nod to the silly mustaches Sherri often wears at visits to evoke a smile, and to Betty’s lifelong love of a martini after a hard day of teaching school.

 Dying is not easy, but at Samaritan, the individualized connections and relationships our staff builds can ease the process.
 On behalf of our patients, their families and caregivers, thank you to all of our social workers for all you do – in March and year-round!